ptrGSKA/Data_Science_Portfolio/README.md

               - The second part contains machine learning models to predict the market opening.
               - The last section is a pair trading in the technology sector - Identifying co-integrated pairs and time to entry/exit.

-- __Machine Learning__

       - [Home Loan Approval Classification](https://rpubs.com/ptrGSKA/1078169): Classification models for acceptance for loan application outcome.
 The analysis started with data cleaning and imputation the detection and removal of outliers preparing data for prediction.
 This is followed by some EDA, and model building where the best performing model has achieved over 85% accuracy.

 ### R - Shiny

 - __App Developement__